Dragutin Kamber: Legacy

 McCormick ranks Kamber among those Catholic priests who "ventured far beyond merely converting Orthodox Serbs and became gleeful murderers."
-He remained unapologetic about his wartime record up to his death, and was critical of Catholic Church for not offering more support to the NDH during its formative months.
+Kamber remained unapologetic about his wartime record up to his death, and was critical of Catholic Church for not offering more support to the NDH during its formative months.
 Yet, in a posthumously published article, he expressed disapproval of the NDH's wartime leadership:

 Many people, when they look back today on our wartime Independent State of Croatia, see only the aspect of evil that it brought on our present and future.
 Without any doubt there was evil, unfortunately even too much of it.
 A considerable number of those who directed our human and national destinies during the war showed, unfortunately, that they were not qualified to administer even a more advanced establishment for livestock husbandry, let alone steer in a responsible, politically wise, and statesmanlike manner the ship of state through the tempests of war and Balkan and world upheaval.

-After his death, the Franciscans tried to take control of Kamber's parish, but the Episcopal Conference of Yugoslavia managed to win out and replaced him with their own preferred candidate, Father Josip Gjuran.
+After Kamber's death, the Franciscans tried to take control of his parish, but the Episcopal Conference of Yugoslavia managed to win out and replaced him with their own preferred candidate, Father Josip Gjuran.
 Although not as ideologically committed as his predecessor, Gjuran avoided criticizing the Ustaše in order to remain on good terms with his parishioners, as he would admit in a subsequent interview: "Our people were sympathetic to Pavelić's state and I was serving those people as church leader, I wasn't a political activist.
 I would have been stupid to fight against my own people."

 Kamber is the namesake of Father Kamber Park on the grounds of the Church of the Croatian Martyrs in Mississauga, Ontario.
 The park has been the site of annual celebrations marking the anniversary of the NDH's establishment on 10 April 1941.
 Kamber's correspondences with Cardinal Eugène Tisserant and the sculptor Ivan Meštrović, among others, were published posthumously.
 His letters to Ustaše ideologue Vinko Nikolić are kept in the National and University Library in Zagreb, and his correspondence with the ratline organizer Krunoslav Draganović is archived at the Pontifical Croatian College of St. Jerome.
 As of 2009, a part of Kamber's manuscripts were in the possession of the historian Jere Jareb.